Travelling to Asia? With half the world to explore, there's a lifetime of adventure just waiting for you.

 For example, if you fall and injure yourself while bouldering in Oregon’s Smith Rock State Park, your travel insurance for the USA may be beneficial.
 In the event of a medical emergency while traveling in the USA, you can call the 24/7 Emergency Assistance Team and they can help refer you to a place that offers the level of care that you need.

-To streamline your experience seeking medical treatment in the United States, we recommend signing up for FootprintID before your trip.
+To streamline your experience seeking medical treatment in the United States, we recommend signing up for our Portable Health Service before your trip.
 This non-insurance service is a portable personal health record where your documents, prescriptions, test results, and emergency contacts are accessible in one place.
-Whether you need to refill a prescription or deal with a more serious injury, FootprintID expedites the process.
+Whether you need to refill a prescription or deal with a more serious injury, the service can expedite the process.

 What happens if you land in Salt Lake City and find out your bags didn’t arrive at the same time you did?
 If you’re left sitting at the airport carousel anxiously waiting for the bag that never comes, your travel insurance for the USA may reimburse you for a change of clothes and toiletries until your bag makes its way to you (if the delay is 12 hours or more).